bunnylin/supersakura/README.md

 extra bonus with this modding approach is that you can also include modified graphics in the mod, in case the original graphics have localisable content or annoying mosaics or whatever.
-Just drop the new graphics anywhere under the mod's project directory, and they'll get loaded over the original game's graphics by the same filenames.
+Just drop the new graphics anywhere under the mod's project directory and recompile.
+When the dat is loaded, the graphics also get loaded over the original game's graphics by the same filenames.
 (You can replace game scripts as well, but that gets more complicated.)